touchHLE/touchHLE/BUILDING.md

 You need [git](https://git-scm.com/), [the Rust toolchain](https://www.rust-lang.org/tools/install), and your platform's standard C and C++ compilers.

-* On Windows, notice that you must run the Rust toolchain installer from a terminal instead of double clicking it.

 First check out the git repo with `git clone`.
 Also make sure you get the submodules (`git submodule update --init` should be enough).

 There is one special external dependency, Boost: